MarritL/MarritLeenstra-pset6-1/PROCESS.md

 * Working on API request from Yummly
   * Problem: don't know how to get the result back from my helperclass in fragement

+# 3-4-2018
+* Working on API request from Yummly
+  * Problem: don't know how to get the result back from my helperclass in fragement
+     * Solution: Not Callback but FragmentCallback.....